MattePalte/Tensorflow-VS-MXNet-Benchmark/README.md

 # Tensorflow-VS-MXNet-Benchmark
 Comparison of Tensorflow and MXNet framworks using state-of-the-art networks.
 Some criteria such as training and inference cost, GPU and CPU performance, and software features (API and ...).

+# Goal: meeting date 3rd January

+## Presentation: 20 min
+- 2 min - Very brief intro to deep learning neural network
+- 3 min - Introduce the Big Picture - tensor and mxnet. linear algebra for DL Find original paper (vision paper).
+What's the overall architectecutre of the system (tf -> DAG).
+Mxnet (parameter severs style?).
+Which scheduling do they do?
+- 4 min - Api differences -> comparison
+- 4 min - **microbenchmarking of fundamental operations** benchmarking results -> What we have done
+- **run 10 epochs of lenet and compare results**
+- 5 min what is the plan -> digging deeper into system

+Goal: give the students some valuable advice base on their needs (size of dataset, complexity of network etc) what framwork they should use?

+### Assignment
+ - complete microbenchmarking of fundamental operations
+ - end-to-end network comparison

+### DL Division in
+ - convolutional (LeNet)
+ - lstm
+ - rnn
+ - ffnn

+for middterm -> good overview of microbenchmarking of fundamental doperations in the two frameworks change name -> fundamental operations add losses available in the two frameworks (cross entropy etc)

+### General notes
+- micro-benchmark - with random dat a in matrix multiplication -> how it scale, how fast do matrix, how much take to load csv file

+- notebook %timeit cell,
+dig deeper with python profiler if there are big differences

+- have a look at the framework https://github.com/vdeuschle/rysia to investigate ways of profiling deep learning libraries in a fair and objective ways independent from the library itself

 # Goal - Meeting date: 17 December

 ## Presentation: 20 min